Knowing oneself comes from attending with compassionate curiosity to what is happening within.Gabor Maté, MD

-I’d like to think that none of us would make our child, our friend, or a family member feel bad about themselves because they’re experiencing any of the above.
+I’d like to think that none of us would make our child, friend, or family member feel bad about themselves because they’re experiencing any of the above.
 In fact, if we knew a loved one was having any of these experiences, we’d comfort them and ask what they need and how we can help.

 When we understand the reason behind our struggle, we realize it’s a perfectly natural human experience.

-From this place of understanding without judgment, we’re better able to give ourselves what we need which will help us achieve our goal.
+From this place of understanding without judgment, we’re better able to give ourselves what we need, which will help us achieve our goal.

-2. When you give yourself what you need, you’re able to perform better
+2. When you give yourself what you need, you’re able to perform better.